jasylwong/CV/README.md

 I then became attracted to software development by its potential to be applied in all manners of fields, including e-commerce, fraud detection and medical healthcare.
 I enjoy working in industries which are continually progressing, and there is always the chance to learn something new.
 As programming becomes more prevalent in our everyday lives, I consider coding not only a form of enjoyment, but also a necessity in order to upskill and drive progression.

-I am keen to work at a company which also shares this goal of moving forward and creating benefit for its customers.
-Having now graduated from Makers, I am eager to use my driven nature, analytical mind, newfound tech skills, and creative side to help them achieve this.
+I am keen to work at a company which also shares this goal of moving forward and creating real, tangible benefit for its customers.
+Having now graduated from Makers, I am eager to use my driven nature, analytical mind, and newfound tech skills to help them achieve this.

 **Tech skills:** Ruby (Sinatra, Rails, RSpec), HTML, CSS, JavaScript (jQuery, Jasmine), Python